Syndica/sig/demo/readme.md

 ## Gulfstream - sig/src/transaction_sender

-Sig transaction send service:
+At a high level the sig transaction send service:
 - read transactions from channel
 - send transactions to upcoming leaders via quic
-- add transactions to a transaction pool for monitoring and retries
+- adds transactions to a transaction pool for monitoring and retries
 - retry transactions until they are rooted, failed, expired, or exceeded max retries

 <br>